30something/diploma_work/README.md

-# course_work
+# diploma_work
-Code for the course project and course work about the task from timetable theory
+Code for the diploma work about the tasks from timetable theory